python-summit/python-summit.github.io/content/pages/index.rst

 Contact
 =======

-If you have any questions or requests contact us directly on `GitHub <https://github.com/SwissPy/swisspycon>`_ or through email (`info@python-summit.ch <info@python-summit.ch>`_).
+If you have any questions or requests contact us by email (`info@python-summit.ch <info@python-summit.ch>`_).

 You can also `follow us on Twitter <https://twitter.com/pythonsummit>`__ for